 Soap: Aloe, Aloe, Aloe

-A silky, moisturizing natural soap with a lemony scent, made with organic aloe juice and aloe butter in a soothing olive oil base that cleans your skin without drying.
+A silky, moisturizing natural soap with a light lemony scent, made with whole leaf aloe vera and parsley in a soothing olive oil base that cleans skin without drying.
 The fatty acids found in aloe have soothing properties that help calm irritated skin and balance skin oils.

 - Out Of Stock

 Good For: Normal to Oily Skin, Acne-Prone Skin